 Fundamentally, juggling between professional roles and domestic roles is very challenging.
 First and foremost, as a mother, to be able to achieve success in a professional job there is a fundamental need to be supported by your husband and free more roles on the domestic chores.
-I add a few hours schedule to be able to accommodate certain salient responsibilities without undermining my responsibilities.
-The success between support and understanding from husband is my secret to balancing my work and my family life.
+I add a few hours scheduled to be able to accommodate certain salient responsibilities without undermining my responsibilities.
+The success between support and understanding from the husband is my secret to balancing my work and my family life.

 Women in developing nations have long been excluded from formal financial processes and have had to turn to the informal sector to support unmet financial needs.
 What is your take on gender disparity in terms of financial inclusion?

 It is generally agreed that women are a bit lower in participation in the sub-Saharan financial sector.
-It gets lower in the rural areas.
+It gets lower in rural areas.

-Some of the critical challenges are: the levels of education and financial literacy is low especially the rural areas; income disparity between rural and urban ladies; lack of tangible assets for rural ladies; women especially rural women face legal and socio cultural constraints; bank accessibility for ladies in the rural areas; financial products are not tailored to suit rural ladies.
+Some of the critical challenges are: the levels of education and financial literacy is low especially the rural areas; income disparity between rural and urban ladies; lack of tangible assets for rural ladies; women especially rural women face legal and socio-cultural constraints; bank accessibility for ladies in the rural areas; financial products are not tailored to suit rural ladies.
 The same financial products used by urban ladies are used by rural ladies

-The proxy approaches in addressing financial disparity in Africa are- the formal financial sectors should be made available to rural areas; rural women should be educated on financial literacy and need for them to participate; and their need should be identified and product tailored to suit them.
+The proxy approaches in addressing financial disparity in Africa are- the formal financial sectors should be made available to rural areas; rural women should be educated on financial literacy and need for them to participate, and their need should be identified and product tailored to suit them.

 As the CEO of NIMED Capital Limited, a company that provides top-notch corporate finance and investment banking services, how do you think Africa can scale up access to affordable finance for budding female entrepreneurs and smallholder farmers in rural areas?

-Currently in Ghana and Africa as a whole, there exists a number of micro-finance and rural banks that offer various financial services to people in rural communities.
+Currently, in Ghana and Africa as a whole, there exists a number of micro-finance and rural banks that offer various financial services to people in rural communities.
 However, the high cost of interest on loans, the cumbersome loan application process and high demand for collaterals have collectively hampered access to affordable financing.
 Another disadvantage budding female entrepreneurs have is the lack of knowledge concerning business management, investments and savings, which plays a key role in business success.

 Our proposed solution to tackle these issues is to facilitate the creation of an impact fund that will provide access to cheap long-term funding for budding entrepreneurs in rural areas.
 This we believe will tease out the entrepreneurial drive in the feminine population and drive overall economic empowerment.
-We also propose for the establishment of a Start-up accelerator where budding entrepreneurs can be ushered through mentorship and training programs.
+We also propose the establishment of a Start-up accelerator where budding entrepreneurs can be ushered through mentorship and training programs.

-As a successful business woman and role model in Ghana, in what ways do you impact and positively influence the lives of young girls?
+As a successful businesswoman and role model in Ghana, in what ways do you impact and positively influence the lives of young girls?

 Through the visionary women’s club, I have brought together about 5 young girls and the focus is on capacity building, mentoring our girls into investment analysts and giving them the opportunity to invest in a pool on a monthly basis to attract higher returns